Codes and Frequencies

 In Tunisia, urban status is assigned by law at the commune level.
 It is by simple administrative decision that an agglomeration can acquire the status of a commune.
 As of the 2014 census, there were 264 total communes in Tunisia.

-The 2011 survey used enumeration district data from the 2004 census, while the 2018 used enumeration district data from the 2014 census.
-This indicates that there may be a discrepancy between areas classified as urban in the 2011 sample versus the 2018 sample.
+The 2011 survey used enumeration district data from the 2004 census, while the 2018 and 2023 samples used enumeration district data from the 2014 census.
+This indicates that there may be a discrepancy between areas classified as urban in the 2011 sample versus the 2018 and 2023 samples.

 Comparability — Turkmenistan [top]